MicrosoftDocs/windows-ai-docs/docs/windows-ml/native-apis/NamedDimensionOverride.md

 - windows.ai.machinelearning.native.h
 ---

-# ITensorNative interface
+# NamedDimensionOverride interface

-Provides the ability to override named input dimensions to concrete values through LearningModelSessionOptions in order to achieve better runtime performance.
-Using this API can yield performance improvements because it allows for preallocation of tensors during session creation that would otherwise be allocated during model evaluation.
+Provides the ability to override named input dimensions to concrete values through [LearningModelSessionOptions](/uwp/api/windows.ai.machinelearning.learningmodelsessionoptions) in order to achieve better runtime performance.
+Using this API can yield performance improvements, as it allows for preallocation of tensors during session creation that would otherwise be allocated during model evaluation.

 ## Sample Code